frederic-perez/AmE-dictionary/dictionary.md

 __trestle__ _Railroad trestle._
 __tribute__ _Her fellow tribute and her hunting buddy._
 __trickle down__ _v_ To pass from high-ranked people to lower-ranked people.
-__trickle__ :two: _n_ A small group or number of people or things moving slowly. _A trickle of customers._ :es: goteo, reguero _v_ Come or go slowly or gradually. _She trickle out, shocking friends and connections in the sports world._
+__trickle__ :three: _n_ A small group or number of people or things moving slowly. _A trickle of customers._ :es: goteo, reguero _v_ Come or go slowly or gradually. _She trickle out, shocking friends and connections in the sports world._
 __trickle__ _A trickle of electricity._
-__trifecta__ :two: /trʌɪˈfɛktə/ (1970s: from tri- 'three’ + perfecta.)
+__trifecta__ :three: /trʌɪˈfɛktə/ (1970s: from tri- 'three’ + perfecta.)
 A bet in which the person betting forecasts the first three finishers in a race in the correct order. _He will attempt a trifecta of the long jump, triple jump, and 110-meter high hurdles._
 __trigger__ _v_ _The avalanche was triggered by skiers._
 __tropes__
 __trot out__